aws-samples/scp-alternative-solution/README.md

 * Update the CloudFormation Stack deployed in security account.
 * Input the desired email address in parameter `Email` to subscribe the failure notifications.

+### Use Case 6: Move to native SCP

+This is for the case that it needs to move to native SCP with SCP feature is natively supported in AWS Organizations.
+The steps below will work through to finish the migration from SCP alternative solution to native SCP.

+* Get the service control policy (SCP) that you previously created and stored in S3 bucket, [attach the SCP to the organizational unit (OU) accordingly.](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_attach.html)
+> Note: The SCP syntax is exactly the same between SCP Alternative Solution and Native SCP.
+You don't need any modifications on the "SCP Policies" while moving to native SCP.
+* Terminate all provisioned products for account register created via step [Use Case 2: Initialize the member account to be managed by SCP Alternative solution](#use-case-2-initialize-the-member-account-to-be-managed-by-scp-alternative-solution)
+* Terminate the CloudFormation Stacks created in step [Deployment for Security Account](#deployment-for-security-account)
+* Terminate the CloudFormation Stacks created in stesp [Deployment for Management Account](#deployment-for-management-account)

 </details>